stellar/stellar-core/docs/metrics.md

 herder.pending-txs.age3                  | counter   | number of gen3 pending transactions
-herder.pending-txs.banned                | counter   | number of transactions that got banned herder.pending-txs.delay                 | timer     | time for transactions to be included in a ledger history.check.failure                    | meter     | history archive status checks failed history.check.success                    | meter     | history archive status checks succeeded history.publish.failure                  | meter     | published failed
+herder.pending-txs.banned                | counter   | number of transactions that got banned herder.pending-txs.delay                 | timer     | time for transactions to be included in a ledger herder.pending-txs.self-delay            | timer     | time for transactions submitted from this node to be included in a ledger history.check.failure                    | meter     | history archive status checks failed history.check.success                    | meter     | history archive status checks succeeded history.publish.failure                  | meter     | published failed